-We have added a fifth cohort to our SB-728-902 study (SB-728-902-Cohort 5 – a Phase 2 Study) which is enrolling HIV-infected subjects who are heterozygous for the CCR5 delta-32 mutation (i.e. with one CCR5 gene that is naturally modified) and are currently on HAART.
-Subjects receive a single intravenous infusion of SB-728-T (5 to 30 billion modified cells) and two months after SB-728-T treatment, undergo a 16 week TI during which time their anti-retroviral therapy is discontinued.
+We added a fifth cohort to our SB-728-902 study (SB-728-902-Cohort 5 – a Phase 2 study) which enrolled HIV-infected subjects who were heterozygous for the CCR5 delta-32 mutation (i.e. with one CCR5 gene that is naturally modified) and are currently on HAART.
+Subjects received a single intravenous infusion of SB-728-T (5 to 30 billion modified cells) and two months after SB-728-T treatment, undergo a 16 week TI during which time their anti-retroviral therapy is discontinued.
 HAART will be reinstituted in subjects whose CD4 T-cell counts drop to <350 cells/mm3 and/or whose HIV-RNA increases to >100,000 /mL for three consecutive weekly measurements.
 At the end of the TI, subjects with an undetectable viral load will remain off HAART until HIV RNA levels are detectable or their CD4 T-cell count drops below 350 cell/mm3 for three consecutive weekly measurements.

 SB-728-1101 is a dose escalation Phase 1/2 Study designed primarily to evaluate the safety and tolerability of escalating doses of cyclophosphamide (Cytoxan®) administered one day prior to SB-728-T infusion.
 Cytoxan is a drug that is used to transiently reduce the numbers of T-cells in the body which then rapidly repopulate once the drug is discontinued.
 Such lymphodepletive treatment has been used to enhance engraftment of adoptively transferred T-cells in the treatment of cancer and as therapy for numerous autoimmune diseases.
 The drug has been previously used in HIV-infected individuals and studies demonstrate that, while the drug was transiently lymphodepleting, it did not significantly reduce total CD4 T-cell counts over the long term and was adequately tolerated.

 In addition to safety, the study is evaluating the effect of escalating doses of Cytoxan on SB-728-T engraftment, the effect of SB-728-T treatment on viral load following HAART interruption, the change in CD4+ T-cell counts in peripheral blood and the long-term persistence of SB-728-T.